lsst/verify/doc/lsst.verify/tasks/lsst.verify.tasks.MetricTask.rst

 Registration
 ------------

-The most common way to run ``MetricTask`` is as plugins to :lsst-task:`~lsst.verify.gen2tasks.MetricsControllerTask`.
+The most common way to run ``MetricTask`` in Gen 2 is as plugins to :lsst-task:`~lsst.verify.gen2tasks.MetricsControllerTask`.
 Most ``MetricTask`` classes should use the `register` decorator to assign a plugin name.

 Because of implementation limitations, each registered name may appear at most once in `MetricsControllerConfig`.